auraphp/Aura.View/README.md

 ### Changing The Template File Extension

 By default, each _TemplateRegistry_ will auto-append `.php` to template file names.
-If the template files end with a different extension, change it usin the `setTemplateFileExtension()` method:
+If the template files end with a different extension, change it using the `setTemplateFileExtension()` method:

 ```php
 <?php